vuex-asr/vuex-asr/docs/learn-by-example/hello-world-of-2-way-binding.md

 [hello world of 2 way binding example (codesandbox)](https://codesandbox.io/s/manual-getters-example-kfww7)
 :::

-::: warning
+::: tip
 Binding a state item and being able to mutate it is called **2 way model binding**.
 In this example we are going to bind an item from the state directly as a model.
-This is quite useful in the rapid-prototyping phase of the project, but *NOT RECOMMENDED* in production.
+This is **quite useful in the rapid-prototyping phase of the project**, but **NOT RECOMMENDED in production**.
 For production it is recommended to use vuex mutations for synchronous- and actions for asynchronous manipulation of state items.
 Read more in [working with mutations](./mutations.html)
 :::

 ## binding a model